auto-differentiation/QuantLib-Risks-Cpp/presets/README.md

 **Adjusting Settings**

 The top section in the presets file sets the base configuration for using XAD.
-It has the settings for `QL_EXTERNAL_SUBDIRECTORIES` and similar.
+It has the settings for `QL_EXTERNAL_SUBDIRECTORIES`, etc.
-These can be adjusted to your needs, pointing to the relevant folders, etc.
+These can be adjusted to your needs, pointing to the relevant folders where you checked out quantlib-xad and XAD.

-You can also add settings here about the boost locaton (`BOOST_ROOT`) or other QuantLib or XAD related CMake settings.
+You can also add settings here about the boost location (`BOOST_ROOT`) or other QuantLib or XAD related CMake settings.